-Where "inkey" is an input symmetric key of no more than 32 bytes.
+Where "in" is an input symmetric key of no more than 32 bytes.
 Essentially these routines created a random public key and find the hash of the shared secret.
 The message digest is than XOR'ed against the symmetric key.
-All of the required data is placed in "out" by "dh_encrypt_key()".
+All of the required data is placed in "out" by "dh\encrypt\key()".
 The hash must produce a message digest at least as large as the symmetric key you are trying to share.